“What’s the name of your new dog?”

-After losing Hoover, we chose not to give him a vacuum-cleaner themed name, though friends and relatives threw out good options: Kirby, Dyson, Eureka.
+After losing Hoover, we chose not to give our new puppy a vacuum-cleaner themed name, though friends and relatives threw out good options: Kirby, Dyson, Eureka.
 We had Watson for about a week before we settled on the name.
 Neither Aaron nor I are Sherlock Holmes fanatics, per se.
 “Watson” just seemed like an appropriate name for an intrepid sidekick.
 The first year was filled with typical teething, learning, playing, and exponential growth.
 Once he hit full size, he weighed in at 120 pounds.
 He is now down a bit.
 If you follow me on Twitter or Instagram, you will occasionally see me tweet about his antics using the hashtag #110poundpuppy.

 One day, when he was about a year old, I was working in my home office when I heard a series of thumps in the kitchen.
 I casually went to see what had happened, presuming he had gotten into the garbage or had pulled something off the counter.

 Instead, I discovered Watson was in the middle of a grand mal seizure.
 His big body was bucking and thrashing in a puddle of urine.
 Slimy drool pooled on the tile floor.
 I had never seen a seizure before, so I didn’t understand what was happening.
 I thought he was dying.

 Within a half hour we were at the vet’s office.
 Based on my description, the vet affirmed it was likely a seizure, but she couldn’t tell me whether it was a one-time event or if or when he might have another.
 So, we waited.